nahusznaj/twilio_sms_app-python/readme.md

 4. Check if you have `flask` installed:

-    To make sure `flask` is intalled, run `import flask` in your python console:
+    Run `import flask` in your python console:

     ```
     $ python3